Solar constant: For extrasolar planets

+Where $\sigma$ is the Stefan-Boltzmann constant ($\approx 5.67e^{-8} W m^{-2} K^{-4}$) and f is the irradiance of the star at the extrasolar planet at distance d.

 Historical measurements

 In 1838, Claude Pouillet made the first estimate of the solar constant.
 Using a very simple pyrheliometer he developed, he obtained a value of 1.228 kW/m2, close to the current estimate.

 In 1875, Jules Violle resumed the work of Pouillet and offered a somewhat larger estimate of 1.7 kW/m2 based, in part, on a measurement that he made from Mont Blanc in France.

 In 1884, Samuel Pierpont Langley attempted to estimate the solar constant from Mount Whitney in California.
 By taking readings at different times of day, he tried to correct for effects due to atmospheric absorption.
 However, the final value he proposed, 2.903 kW/m2, was much too large.